jdingel/econ6905/assignments/assignment_1/readme.md

 Your function should take *A*, *L*, *&tau;*, and *&sigma;* as inputs and return a vector of real incomes relative to autarky.
 For example, if the first element of the output vector is 1.05, it means that country 1's real income is 5% greater in the trade equilibrium than in autarky.

+### Reproducibility and formatting

+- Include your `Project.toml` and `Manifest.toml` files in your submission so that I can reproduce your Julia package environment exactly.
+- If you work in a notebook environment ([you should not](https://www.youtube.com/watch?v=7jiPeIFXb6U)), export the script so that I can run it without using a notebook.
+- Please put the solver function named `Armington_solver()` in a separate script from the unit tests and other examples that call it.
+Name this script `yourlastname.jl`.
+- To grade your submission, I will simply run `julia grading.jl yourlastname.jl` on my machine, where `grading.jl` is similar to [this script](grading_demo.jl).

 ### Programming hints

-If you have considerable difficulty getting started in Julia or Matlab, consult your classmates first and me second.
+If you have considerable difficulty getting started in Julia, consult your classmates first and me second.
 Here are a few notes on getting started in Julia:

 -   I recommend that you read the QuantEcon.org lectures on [Programming in Julia](https://lectures.quantecon.org/jl/index_learning_julia.html) to get started.